 bob works in department

-- Reduces management complexity where many identities share the same permissions.
+- Reduces management complexity when many identities share similar permissions.

 - Is well established and easily understood by many developers as it is a de-facto standard for web applications.